 Courmayeur – Leaving les Chapieux, a gradual ascent through quiet alp pastures leads to the Col de la Seigne and into Italy.

-Champex – A brief morning transfer from Courmayeur to the end of the Ferret valley, Arnuva, brings you to the beginning of your hike over the Ferret pass and into Switzerland.
+Champex – A brief morning transfer by private taxi from Courmayeur to the end of the Ferret valley, Arnuva, brings you to the beginning of your hike over the Ferret pass and into Switzerland.

 The ascent is steady and straightfoward, with plenty of opportunity to stop and enjoy the views back to Mont Blanc and the Grandes Jorasses mountains, as well as the beautiful glaciers toward the end of the valley.
 After reaching the pass, you’ll descend to the tiny village of la Fouly.
-From here you’ll transfer to the pretty, lakeside village of Champex.
-You’ll stay in a friendly, comfortable 3-star hotel.
+From here you’ll transfer by taxi to the pretty, lakeside village of Champex, where you’ll stay in a friendly, comfortable 3-star hotel.

-Col de la Forclaz/Trient – An undulating trail leads through alpine pastures and pine forests, with sweeping views of the Rhone valley.
+Chamonix – An undulating trail leads through alpine pastures and pine forests, with sweeping views of the Rhone valley, leading to the popular hiker’s inn at Col de la Forclaz.
+Their outdoor terrace is a great place to unwind at the end of your hike.

-A delightful side-trip to the nearby Posettes ridge leads to even greater views, with a delightful trail leading down to the valley floor.
-Finish the day with a bus transfer from le Tour to your luxurious 5-star hotel in Chamonix.
-You’ll have your final, celebratory dinner at the restaurant of your choice tonight.
+A delightful side-trip to the nearby Posettes ridge leads to even greater views, with a meandering trail leading down through blueberries and alpenrose to the valley floor.
+Finish the day with a final night at your luxurious 5-star hotel in Chamonix.
+You’ll have a celebratory dinner at the restaurant of your choice tonight.

 depart – Today you say au revoir, and depart for your post-Mont Blanc destinations.
 Your private taxi will meet you at your hotel and take you to the Geneva airport.